gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ---

+## Step 14: Enable FreeRTOS on Real Time Core Development

+The **AzureSphereRTCoreToolchainVFP.cmake** file is required for Lab 4 to build the FreeRTOS example that will run on the Cortex M4 Real Time Core.

+You need to copy the **AzureSphereRTCoreToolchainVFP.cmake** file from Azure Sphere Learning Path directory into the system Azure Sphere SDK CMakeFiles directory.
+The Default path is C:\Program Files (x86)\Microsoft Azure Sphere SDK\CMakeFiles.

+---

-## Step 14: Enable Real Time Core Device Debugging
+## Step 15: Enable Real Time Core Debugging

 The **Azure Sphere Developer Command Prompt** must be run as **Administrator**.